 With more than 140,000 employees in 180 countries, and more than $80 billion in combined revenue, Dell Technologies is the largest privately held technology company in the world and partners with 99 percent of the Fortune 500.

 At the Forum, leaders from across Dell Technologies spoke about ways that the company addresses the four major areas of transformation businesses need today: digital, IT, workforce and security.

-Throughout the Forum, the theme of Dell Technologies being better together — delivering more comprehensive and effective technologies and services for its customers — was stressed.
+Throughout the Forum, the theme of Dell Technologies being better together — delivering more comprehensive and effective technologies and services for its customers through all of the Dell family of businesses, including Boomi — was stressed.
 And that's backed up by the numbers.

-At Boomi, we are proud to be a part of the Dell Technologies ecosystem.
-We’re also proud of our own successes: Boomi now has more than 8,500 customers, 64,000 users and 350 partners engaged in more than 1,000 projects around the globe.
-And we have consistently been named a leader in the integration platform as a service (iPaaS) category by leading industry analyst firms.
+Boomi now has more than 8,500 customers, 64,000 users and 350 partners engaged in more than 1,000 projects around the globe.
+And it has consistently been named a leader in the integration platform as a service (iPaaS) category by leading industry analyst firms.

-We believe in taking the better together message one step further.
-Not only does our technology complement that of the other Dell Technologies family members, allowing you to transform your business from end-to-end, we're also better when we work with you, our customers and partners.
+Not only does Boomi's leading integration technology complement that of the other Dell Technologies family members, allowing organizations to transform their business from end-to-end, the company thrives on working closely with its customers and partners to ensure success.

 Catch Highlights from the Dell Technologies Forum On-Demand: Watch Now

 In a “fireside chat” at Boomi World 2018, Dell Technologies chairman and CEO Michael Dell said that he hasn’t yet found an organization that doesn’t need Boomi.
 And at the San Francisco Dell Tech Forum, attendees had a chance to hear and see why.

 Digital transformation begins with data, and bringing data together requires integration.
 To quickly build, deploy and scale, you need a low-code development platform.
 But transformation goes beyond data.
 It includes the entire end-to-end workflow — technology, process and people.